AdaCore/spark2014/docs/lrm/source/subprograms.rst

    Similarly an Ada formal parameter may have mode in out but not be an input.
    In flow analysis it would be regarded as an input and give rise to flow errors.

+   In deciding whether a parameter is only partially updated, discriminants (including discriminants of subcomponents) are ignored.
+For example, given an *out* mode parameter of a type with defaulted discriminants, a subprogram might or might not modify those discriminants (if it does, there will of course be an associated proof obligation to show that the parameter's 'Constrained attribute is False in that path).

    Perhaps we need an aspect to describe the strict view of a parameter if it is different from the specified Ada mode of the formal parameter?
    To be completed in the Milestone 3 version of this document.